dustinth/react-native-popup-stub/README.md

 zIndex: 1,
 // animation related
 duration: 1000,
-// default 'none' might be better?
+// popup position, relative to screen
 position: 'center',
 // has a visual mask or not
 mask: true,